PatrikoPy/A_star_algorithm/README.md

-The A star algorithm - finding a path in the grid square map
+The A star algorithm - finding a path in the grid square map.
-grid: field available = 0, obstacle = 5, outcome track = 3
+Grid: field available = 0, obstacle = 5, outcome track = 3